-This easy Tuna Pesto Pasta simple, yet so flavorful and it makes a perfect weeknight meal!
+This Easy Tuna Pesto Pasta is so simple, yet so flavorful and is a quick meal for busy weeknights!
 Using only 5 ingredients, this tuna pasta dish is on the table in less than 20 minutes!

 This post may contain affiliate links which means I may earn a small commission when you click on the links and make a purchase.
 I will never recommend a product that I don’t support 100%.
 You can read my full disclosure here.

 This post was originally published in June, 2021.
 It was updated to include more photos and details in April, 2022.

 Tuna gets a bad rap, ya’ll!!
 I feel like it’s “retro” or as my kids would say “boomer!”
 Being a child of the 80’s I had a tuna fish sandwich (on white bread, heavy on the relish) at least 5 times a week!

 Somehow I turned out OK!
 I love taking “retro” ingredients and elevating them just a bit to create new dishes!

 Think tuna is retro??!
 You haven’t tried my easy One Pot Tuna Mac and Cheese!

 This tuna pesto pasta recipe is a little bit “boomer,” a little bit modern and 100% DELISH!!!!